bdurand/created_id/README.md

 [![Continuous Integration](https://github.com/bdurand/created_id/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/created_id/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

-:construction:

-The gem is designed to optimize queries for ActiveRecord models by the `created_at` timestamp stored on the model.
+The gem is designed to optimize queries for ActiveRecord models that filter by the `created_at` timestamp.
 It can make queries more efficient by pre-calculating the ranges of id's for specific dates.

 The use case this code is designed to solve is when you have a large table with an auto-populated `created_at` column where you want to run queries that filter on that column.
 In most cases, simply adding an index on the `created_at` column will work just fine., However, once you start constructing more complex queries or adding joins and your table grows very large, the index can become less effective and not even be used at all.